farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM_Workflows.md

 8. In your Edge browser session, close all the tabs except for the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab.
 Leave these two tabs open for the next lab.

-# End of Lab 1 - Exercise 2
+# Proceed to Lab 1 - Exercise 3